MMZK1526/Haskell-RM/README.md

 Then the CLI can be compiled by running `ghc -O3 Main -o mmzkrm -package parsec` from the root directory.
 It is going to generate an executable called `mmzkrm`.

+I am aware that it is not ideal when the project itself is not managed by `cabal`.
+This is because when I started with the project a couple of years ago, my Haskell ability was quite limited (it is certainly still so now!) and I had no idea how to setup a `cabal` project properly.

 ### Example

 To follow this example, make sure that `mmzkrm` is installed (see [Installation](#Installation)).
 We assume that the executable has been moved to the system path, if you haven't done so, replace all occurrences of `mmzkrm` by the path to the executable.